 Managing Your Sweat

-If you don’t have hyperhidrosis but are still bothered by the amount of perspiration you produce, a few lifestyle changes may help you feel more comfortable.
+If you don’t have hyperhidrosis but are still bothered by your sweat, a few lifestyle changes may help you feel more comfortable.

 Thompson Tee: The Ultimate Protection